-8. Federal Income Taxes
+7. Federal Income Taxes

-On January 28, 2011, the Plan filed for a favorable determination letter with the Internal Revenue Service.
-The letter requested approval that the Plan satisfies the requirements of Section 401(a) of the Code and that the plan qualifies as an Employee Stock Ownership Plan ("ESOP") as defined in Section 4975(e)(7) of the Code.
-The Plan's administrator and counsel believe that the Plan has been designed and is currently being operated in compliance with the applicable requirements of the Code and therefore expects that the Plan will receive a favorable determination letter.
+On May 11, 2015, the Plan received a favorable determination letter from the Internal Revenue Service indicating that the Plan satisfies the requirements of Section 401 (a) of the Code and that the Plan qualifies as an Employee Stock Ownership Plan as defined in Section 4975 (e)(7) of the Code.
 The Plan previously received a favorable determination letter on April 14, 2003.
-The Master Trust under the Plan is intended to be exempt under Section 501(a) of the Code.
+The Plan's administrator and counsel believe that the Plan has been designed and is currently being operated in compliance with the applicable requirements of the Code.
+The Master Trust under the Plan is intended to be exempt under Section 501 (a) of the Code.
 Accordingly, no provision for income taxes has been made.

-U.S. GAAP requires plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the Internal Revenue Service.
-As of December 31, 2013, the Company has analyzed the tax positions by the Plan, and has concluded that as of December 31, 2013, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+U.S. GAAP requires plan management to evaluate tax positions taken by the Plan and recognize a tax liability if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the Internal Revenue Service.
+As of December 31, 2014 and 2013 the Plan Administrator has analyzed the tax positions by the Plan, and has concluded that there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+The Plan is no longer subject to tax examinations for years prior to 2011.

-9. Reconciliation of Financial Statements to Form 5500
+8. Reconciliation of Financial Statements to Form 5500

-The following is a reconciliation of net assets available for benefits per the financial statements to Form 5500 at December 31, 2013 and 2012:
+The following is a reconciliation of net assets available for benefits per the financial statements to Form 5500 at December 31, 2014 and 2013:

-2013 2012 (dollars in million s) Net assets available for benefits per the financial statements \$ 12,403 \$ 10,377 Amounts allocated to withdrawing participants (3) (2) Deemed distributions (1) (1) Net assets available for benefits per the Form 5500 \$ 12,399 \$ 10,374
+2014 2013 (dollars in millions) s) Net assets available for benefits per the financial statements \$ 12,911 \$ 12,403 Amounts allocated to withdrawing participants (2) (3) Deemed distributions (1) Net assets available for benefits per the Form 5500 \$ 12,909 \$ 12,399

-The following is a reconciliation of benefits paid to participants per the financial statements to Form 5500 for the year ended December 31, 2013:
+The following is a reconciliation of benefits paid to participants per the financial statements to Form 5500 for the year ended December 31, 2014:

-2 013 (dollars in millions) Benefits paid to participants per the financial statements \$ 909 Add: Amounts allocated to withdrawing participants at December 31, 2013 3 Less: Amounts allocated to withdrawing participants at December 31, 2012 (2) Benefits paid to participants per the Form 5500 \$ 910
+2014 (dollars in millions) Benefits paid to participants per the financial statements \$960 Add: Amounts allocated to withdrawing participants at December 31, 2014 2 Less: Amounts allocated to withdrawing participants at December 31, 2013 (3) Benefits paid to participants per the Form 5500 \$959

-10. Subsequent Events
+9. Subsequent Events